BenVercammen/scorekeeper.dart/scorekeeper_core/README.md

 When it's time to upgrade dependencies, this can be done for all packages simultaneously using mono_repo
  - `mono_repo pub upgrade`
  - `mono_repo pub get`

+# Upgrading PUB DEV dependencies
+We chose to use PUB instead of NPM for managing packages.
+First we need to check which packages have been installed:

+``pub global list``

+This should list `devtools` and `mono_repo` on our local machine.

+To update, we can run:

+``pub global run upgrade``

+To install or uninstall, we can use the `activate` or `deactivate` subcommands.